buildbot/buildbot/master/docs/manual/configuration/intro.rst

 .. index: BuildMaster Config

 The ``BuildmasterConfig`` name is the only one which matters: all other names defined during the execution of the file are discarded.
-When parsing the config file, the Buildmaster generally compares the old configuration with the new one and performs the minimum set of actions necessary to bring the buildbot up to date: :class:`Builder`\s which are not changed are left untouched, and :class:`Builder`\s which are modified get to keep their old event history.
+When parsing the config file, the Buildmaster generally compares the old configuration with the new one and performs the minimum set of actions necessary to bring the Buildbot up to date: :class:`Builder`\s which are not changed are left untouched, and :class:`Builder`\s which are modified get to keep their old event history.

 The beginning of the :file:`master.cfg` file typically starts with something like::